Vanderbilt University, Department of Mathematics

 When you make the reservation for your room, please mention

-Algebras''.
+``Vanderbilt Computational Harmonic Analysis Conference and the 19th Shanks Lecture Series''.
 Many of the rooms are doubles

-and can be shared.
+or suites and can be shared.
 Since we have reserved only a limited number

 of rooms in each hotel, we recommend that you make your reservations